 It also satisfies distributivity, meaning A(B+C) = AB + AC.
 This is called left distributivity.

 Right distributivity means (B+C)A = BA + CA. This is also satisfied.
 However, AB + AC is not necessarily equal to BA + CA since matrix multiplication is not commutative.

 Special Kinds of Matrices

 The first special matrix that comes up is a diagonal matrix.
-A diagonal matrix is a matrix which has non-zero elements on the diagonal and zero everywhere else.
+A diagonal matrix is a matrix that has non-zero elements on the diagonal and zero everywhere else.
 A special diagonal matrix is the identity matrix, mostly denoted as I. This is a diagonal matrix where all diagonal elements are 1.
-Multiplying any matrix A with the identity matrix, either left or right results in A, so:
+Multiplying any matrix A with the identity matrix, either left or right, results in A, so:

 A*I = I*A = A